-1 = Strongly Agree 2 = Somewhat Agree 3 = Not Sure 4 = Somewhat Disagree 5 = Strongly Disagree The resource material is helpful in teaching students about freedom of information and protection of privacy.
+1. The information in the Teacher's Guide is helpful in teaching students about freedom of information and protection of privacy.
 1 2 3 4 5 2.
-The format of the resource material makes the information easy to use.
-1 2 3 4 5 3.
-The Teacher's Notes section provides sufficient background information.
-1 2 3 4 5 4.
-The instructions for the activities are clear.
-1 2 3 4 5 5.
-The time suggested for the completion of activities is sufficient.
-1 2 3 4 5 6.
-The activities are interesting to the students.
-1 2 3 4 5 7.
-The activities are effective in helping the students understand the information being taught.
-1 2 3 4 5 8.
-Please include any suggestions for improving the resource material when returning this form.
+The format of the Teacher's Guide makes the information easy to use.
+1 2 3 4 5

+1 =Strongly Agree 2 =Somewhat Agree 3 =Not Sure 4 =Somewhat Disagree 5 =Strongly Disagree

+- 3. The Teacher's Notes section in the Teacher's Guide provides sufficient back- 1 2 3 4 5 ground information. - 4.
+The instructions for the activities in the Teacher's Guide are clear.

+1 2 3 4 5 - 5.
+The time suggested for the completion of the activities in the Teacher's Guide is 1 2 3 4 5 sufficient. - 6.
+The activities in the Teacher's Guide are interesting to the students.
+1 2 3 4 5 - 7.
+The activities in the Teacher's Guide are effective in helping the students 1 2 3 4 5 understand the information being taught. - 8.
+Please include any suggestions for improving the Teacher's Guide when returning this form. - 9.
+Please include any other suggestions or comments when returning this form.